-Equipment available at Princess Elisabeth for field campaigns and traverses:
+Equipment available at Princess Elisabeth Antarctica for field campaigns and traverses:

-For all field research conducted in the coastal area North of the Princess Elisabeth station as well as for activities in the Sor Rondane mountain range and on the Antarctic plateau, the IPF has developed a dozen mobile units.
-Mounted on standard 20ft Lehmann sledges, they can be used for either short or long traverses, or as mobile field stations.
+For all field research conducted in the coastal area North of Princess Elisabeth Antarctica, as well as for activities in the Sør Rondane mountain range and on the Antarctic plateau, the International Polar Foundation has developed a dozen mobile units.
+Mounted on standard20ft Lehmann sledges, they can be used for either short or long traverses, or as mobile field stations.